nicktaras/state-pilot/README.md

 # state-keeper

 A simple State Container for any application type.
-This library can be used to manage application state for views and logic with or without history kept.
+This library can be used to manage application state for views and logic with history.

 # dev